Are more banking customers moving away from the big banks?

 Meanwhile, some building societies and smaller account providers have reported growing numbers of customers, possibly in response to growing dissatisfaction with what the major bank accounts provide.

-The thinkmoney Personal Account is one example of an account that offers more than just the basics - with a personalised budgeting service that automatically sets aside money for bills, and hands-on help from Money Managers.
+The thinkmoney Managed Current Account is one example of an account that offers more than just the basics - with a personalised budgeting service that automatically sets aside money for bills, and hands-on help from Money Managers.

 Ian Williams of thinkmoney said: "It's thought that one reason many people never switch bank account is because of a lack of difference between accounts.
 And while it's true that many accounts offer little more than somewhere to keep your money, there are accounts that offer real benefits to their customers.